matthiasweigand/matthiasweigand.github.io/_pages/research.md

 Epidemics and Public Health Provision in Early Modern Europe (with Davide Cantoni and Maria Waldinger)

-City Rising: Inequality and Mobility in a Growing Metropolis of the 19th Century (with Mathias Bühler and Davide Cantoni)
+Inequality and Mobility in a Growing Metropolis of the 19th Century (with Mathias Bühler and Davide Cantoni)